sk4ndal-commits/SocialMediaApp/README.md

 ## Features

-- Users can create accounts which are persisted in the database
+- Users can create accounts which are stored in a database
 - Users can follow and unfollow other people
 - Image upload with caption
 - User suggestions of people you have not followed yet